 Throughout the year the museum runs guided talks, family activities and exhibitions.
 Visitors can currently see the ‘Man and Mountain’ exhibition (running until January 2019), which showcases the amazing achievements of renowned mountaineer, Chris Bonington.

 Fancy staying near the Border City of Carlisle?
-See our cottages in Caldbeck and Hesket Newmarket.
+See our cottages in Carlisle.

-Can a bunch of rocks really be interesting?
 Consider this: it has taken 500 million years of geological activity to form the Lake District lakes and mountains that we now know and love.
 Every day we walk, climb, and swim amongst those formations, all in the name of fun.
-So…yep!

 Located in a microgranite quarry in Threlkeld, three miles east of Keswick, this museum is often frequented by geology enthusiasts and groups looking to learn more about the natural history of the Lakes.
 There’s lots to take in, such as the quarry itself and an underground tour of a replica mine.
 The educational Mining Room is the place to learn about the different types of mines in the area, and the Quarry Room gives us an insight into the geology of the Lakes, including how those amazing mountains were formed!